nicleong27/Beauty_Reviews/README.md

 The model did an ok job at predicting oily/dry skin types.
 Index 4 shows a user with oily skin, but the model incorrectly predicted the user with dry skin.

 ![Amazon](./imgs/Amazon.png)

+## Recreation

+EDA and initial model comparisons were done python notebooks named 'Sephora-EDA.ipynb' and 'Reviews-Modelling_final.ipynb', respectively.
+See the 'LSTM_Model.ipynb' file to see visualizations of the LSTM models.

+To execute the final LSTM model (predicting dry and oily skin types), simply run the python code under the src folder titled, 'LSTM_2classes.py'.
+The model for the 3 classifcation LSTM model can also by found under the src folder titled, 'LSTM_3classes.py'.
+As mentioned earlier, the dataset can be found on the Github link above named 'sephora_review_db.csv.zip'.

 ## Future Work